typedb/typedb-docs/09-schema/01-concepts.md

 </div>

 In the example above, the `reaction` relation relates to three roles:
-1. `reacted-emotion` role played by an `emotion` attribute.
+1. `emotion` role played by an `emotion` attribute.
-2. `reacted-to` role played by a `post` entity.
+2. `to` role played by a `post` entity.
-3. `reacted-by` role played by a `person` entity.
+3. `by` role played by a `person` entity.

 ### Assign an attribute to a relation
 We can assign any number of attributes to a relation.
-To do so, we use the `has` keyword followed by the attribute's label.
+To do so, we use the `owns` keyword followed by the attribute's label.

 <div class="tabs dark">